Walter Stennes: Stennes revolt

 Stennes led a revolt in August 1930 with members of the Berlin SA, voicing their objections to the policies and purposes of the SA, as defined by Hitler.
 The SA was dissatisfied with Hitler's policy after the Beer Hall Putsch to gain power by legal means.
 The stormtroopers bridled under the slow pace inherent in that political strategy, and wanted a revolution, but Hitler intended to use them only for specific purposes as needed by the party.

-In addition, the stormtroopers complained about "bossism", favouritism, poor pay, as well as the SA's dependence on the party for funding.
+The stormtroopers complained about "bossism", favouritism, poor pay, as well as the SA's dependence on the party for funding.
 They claimed that those in the party lived in "luxury" while the SA men worked until exhaustion.
 In particular, Stennes severely criticised Hitler for spending so much on buying and renovating the Brown House in Munich, to serve as party headquarters while the men of the SA were underpaid.
 Although the complaints of the SA in Berlin were the most prominent, similar feelings were starting to arise in SA men across the whole of Germany.

 On 27 August, Stennes threatened Joseph Goebbels, the head of the party in Berlin, stating that he wanted three seats in the Reichstag which was something the head of the SA, Pfeffer, had pushed for at a meeting in early August.
 Stennes also wanted more money for the SA and more political power within the National Socialist movement.
 Hitler refused to take the complaints seriously and would not see Stennes when he came to Munich for a confrontation.
 Pfeffer, after having his demands for seats in the Reichstag denied, resigned as Supreme SA Leader on 4 August and Hitler assured Goebbels he would send the SA Stabschef, Otto Wagener, to set things right in the organization.